dasundu/dasundu/README.md

 ## 👨‍💻 About Me

-- 🎓 Software Engineering Undergraduate
+- 🎓 Software Engineering Undergraduate at SLIIT
 - 🔭 Working on various development projects
 - 🌟 Passionate about creating clean, efficient, and user-friendly applications
 - 📚 Constantly expanding my knowledge in software development